I Wonder About it All

 May 25, 2008

 I could probably write a 3000 word missive about Connecticut’s two MASSIVE casinos and their real economic effects on the state.
-But I won’t – most either love them or hate them and my silly blog isn’t going to sway you one way or another.
-I, however, am fairly ambivalent towards them.
+But I won’t – most either love them or hate them and my silly website isn’t going to sway you one way or another.
+I’m fairly ambivalent towards them.

 I don’t really gamble, as giving money away at the rate of 25 bucks a minute isn’t really my idea of fun.
-While I fully support the Native American cause, I think gaming to “pay back” the debt is absurd.
-And the state’s stake in the gaming here is equally absurd; Connecticut collects only 25% of slot revenue (only) from the two behemoth casinos.
+While I fully support the Native American cause, I think gaming to “pay back” the debt is silly.
+And the state’s stake in the gaming here is equally silly; Connecticut collects only 25% of slot revenue (only) from the two behemoth casinos.

 Mind you, each casino averages about $70-80 million dollars in revenue per month.
 I’m happy to report that CTMQ has contributed $0.00 to that tally.
 And that’s just slot revenue; they rake in tens of millions more from table games, of course.